mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 ### find_unique_or_throw

-`find_unique_or_throw` is used to query a single, uniquely identified record by:
+`find_unique_or_throw` is used to query a single, uniquely identified REST document by:

 - Primary key column(s)
 - Unique column(s)

-If no record was found matching the given filter conditions, `RecordNotFoundError` is raised.
+If no document was found matching the given filter conditions, `MrsDocumentNotFoundError` is raised.

 > To not raise an exception and get `None` if there are no matches, use [find_unique](#find_unique) instead.